drmperez/HostDesigner_tutorials/README.md

 # HostDesigner Tutorials

-These exercises were created by Ben Hay of Supramolecular Design Institute.
+These exercises were created Supramolecular Design Institute and edited for this site by @drmperez.

 The [HostDesigner](https://sourceforge.net/projects/hostdesigner/) code can be found at: